broadinstitute/cellpainting-gallery/documentation/docs/download_instructions.md

 Before using the AWS CLI command, you will need to install AWS CLI following [AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

+You do NOT need an AWS account to download files from the Cell Painting Gallery.
+If you do not have an AWS account and get an error with the AWS CLI command provided, add `--no-sign-request` to the end of the command. e.g. `aws s3 cp --recursive "CPG_LOCATION" "LOCAL_DESTINATION" --no-sign-request`

 ## Generating your own AWS CLI download commands

 Before using AWS CLI, you will need to install AWS CLI following [AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).